On the stability of multi-dimensional rarefaction waves I: the energy estimates: Introduction

 We note that this part is similar in spirit to Alinhac's construction of approximation solution in \cite{AlinhacWaveRare1, AlinhacWaveRare2}.
 The difference is that we have to derive much more precise hierarchical ansatz not only on the initial Cauchy hypersurface $\Sigma_\delta$ but also on the characteristic hypersurface $C_0$.
 Furthermore, instead of a diagonalization method depending on the characteristic hypersurfaces, we use the decomposition of Riemann invariant variables and it avoids the loss of derivatives.

 \item[2)] The refined Gronwall type inequality and the positive energy flux.

 As we mentioned above, we have to use the following bounds:

 The correct ansatz gives the decay of the form $E(\delta) \lesssim \delta^2 \varepsilon^2$.
 In order to get a bound independent of $\delta$, it requires $C_0 < 2$.
-This restriction does not seem to be realistic, since for higher order estimates we encounter many error terms generated from commutations and source terms.
+This restriction does not seem to be realistic, since for higher order estimates we encounter many error terms generated from commutations and sources.

 The existence for a positive energy flux through the characteristic hypersurfaces $C_u$ provides a way to implement the above idea.
 It turns out that most of the errors can always be bounded by $\displaystyle a_0^{-1}\int_0^u F (t,u') du' + a_0 \int_{\delta}^{t}\frac{E(t',u)}{t'}dt'$.
 We remark that $a_0$ is a small constant at disposal and this retrieves the smallness.
 We also note that there is a big constant $a_0^{-1}$ for the flux term, but it is not harmful; see Section \ref{section: bilinear error integrals}.